cltang923/ui-assignment/README.md

 ```
 npm run dev
 ```
-the server will host on http://localhost:8080
+the server will host on http://localhost:8080, and host swagger api document on http://localhost:8080/document/